appleseedhq/appleseed-maya/docs/source/features/features.rst

 Features
 ********

-Appleseed-maya is an appleseed plugin for Autodesk® Maya®.
+appleseed-maya is an appleseed plugin for Autodesk® Maya®.

 Main exporter features
 ======================